park-bench/gpgmailer/README.md

 ## Updates

 Updates may change configuration file options.
-So if you have a configuration file already, check the current example file to make sure it has all the required options.
+If a configuration file already exists, check that it has all of the required options from the current example file.

 ## Known Errors and Limitations